Mytholmroyd: Culture

 Mytholmroyd Community Centre hosts the annual Dock Pudding Championships, in April.
 In 2007 Robbie Coltrane entered the competition and was awarded second place.

 Award winning authors Benjamin Myers and Adele Stripe both lived Here, writing award winning books like The Gallows Pole, Under the Rock, Black Teeth and a Brilliant Smile.

 Married comedians Jon Richardson and Lucy Beaumont, during an interview in the Halifax Courier headlined "Mytholmroyd's Jon Richardson and Lucy Beaumont tell us about their brand new sitcom", talked about their TV show Meet the Richardsons, which includes fellow comedians and their Hebden Bridge neighbours, and spoke about including a Dock Pudding competition.

 Jeremy Corbyn, leader of the Labour Party (2015-2020), visited Mytholmroyd Community Centre twice.
 Once in May 2018 and also in November 2019 as part of local and national elections.
 On both occasions he spoke to a packed room of invited Labour Party members.

 The 130 ft Scout Rock on the south side of the valley in Mytholmroyd features heavily in Ted Hughes' autobiography, The Rock.
 Hughes was born in the village, before moving to Mexborough, but latterly owned a property in Mytholmroyd in his adulthood.
 Hughes claimed that Scout Rock cast its mood over the village.
 Local writer Ben Myers also used Scout Rock as a backdrop for his non-fiction book Under the Rock released in 2018 which charts his time here after moving to the Calder Valley from London.

-Mytholmroyd has four breweries: The Nightjar Brewing Co, Little Valley Brewery, Equinox Kombucha and Vocation.
-The breweries supply locally and nationally and two have bars in Hebden Bridge.
-Barbarys, which opened in 2019, is a small craft bar by the Caldene bridge, and is named after an old haunt of the Cragg Vale Coiners which was sited 50 yards away.